2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 Full Linguistics & Comparative Literature at University of California - Davis Report

-University of California - Riverside landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-Located in the large city of Riverside, UCR is a public school with a fairly large student population.
+University of California - Riverside did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Riverside, UCR is a public school with a very large student population.

 About 71% of the students majoring in comparative literature at the school are women while 29% are male.